 Firefox does not trust the Windows system certificate store.
 For non-domain joined devices, Firefox will need Securly's SSL certificate installed manually to improve the user's browsing experience.
 Without the certificate, the user will be prompted with warnings about insecure sites and their connection not being private.
 Below are the steps to install Securly's SSL Decryption certificate in Firefox manually.

-- Download Securly's SSL decryption certificate by clicking HERE.
+- Download Securly's SSL decryption certificate.

 - Open Firefox.